joshlminga/CodeigniterPesapal-API/README.md

 ## Versioning

-We will update the API for better code flow or when <b>PesaPal</b> update ther API
+We will update the API for better code flow or when <b>PesaPal</b> update their API

 ## Author